CumulusNetworks/docs/content/cumulus-vx/Set-Up-VMs/Vagrant-and-VirtualBox.md

    ==> box: Adding box 'CumulusCommunity/cumulus-vx' (v3.3.0) for provider: virtual box ...
    ```

-Cumulus Networks provides several preconfigured demos to run with Vagrant using Ansible to configure the VMs.
-To run these demos, download and install {{<exlink url="https://pypi.python.org/pypi/ansible" text="Ansible 1.7 or newer">}}.

 5. In a terminal, create a folder to contain the Vagrant environment, then change directories into that folder.